Mining activity at the Lisheen Mine in Ireland was concluded in November 2015, with milling stopping in December 2015 after 17 years of operation.

 Focusing on physical closure of the mine and aftercare of the site, a best practice mine closure plan has been implemented to fully address regulatory authority permit requirements.

-The cessation of mining at Vedanta’s Lisheen mine in Ireland at the end of 2015 was not and is not the end of the story as far as Vedanta is concerned.
-And the programme that we have implemented is among the world’s finest examples of environmentally sensitive mine closure and rehabilitation.
+The cessation of mining at Lisheen was not the end of the story as far as VZI is concerned.
+The closure programme is believed to be among the world’s finest examples of environmentally sensitive mine closure and rehabilitation.

-For the past several years the mine has been back-filling worked-out area, with the work of compacting the fill so that the workings and their hanging walls remain supported fully completed.
+The mine back-filled the worked-out area, and then compacted the fill, so that the workings and their hanging walls remain supported.
 This has been verified by independent, external experts and the mine, who have also signed off on allowing the complete re-watering of the workings.

 Access to Lisheen’s underground workings has been through 12 vertical surface shafts as well as through the mine’s main portal and decline.
-The shafts have been filled by loading boulders of various sizes into them, topped by solid concreate plugs reinforced with steel rebar.
-The surfaces left behind are perfectly level and covered with soil and planted with grass.
+The shafts have been filled by loading boulders into them, topped by solid concreate plugs reinforced with steel rebar.
+The surfaces left behind have been levelled and are covered with soil and planted with grass.

-Closing and sealing the main portal and decline was more complex, but was done by building a barrier across the decline 20 meters below surface and then, above this barricade rock and concrete was placed to a length of over a distance of 130 metres along the decline, to provide a robust, geotechnically competent plug.
+Closing and sealing the main portal and decline was more complex.
+It was achieved by building a barrier across the decline 20 meters below the surface, above which rock and concrete was placed along 130m of the decline.
+This now provides a robust and geotechnically competent plug.

-While surface and underground rehabilitation has been in progress, the company has actively collaborated with the local authorities in finding possible users for a site that is well served by power, water and waste disposal infrastructure.
-Our vision is of a bio-economy campus powered by the wind turbines that dot the neighbouring landscape and situated in an area of natural beauty.
+While surface and underground rehabilitation has been in progress, the company has actively collaborated with local authorities and business development groups in finding possible users for a site that is well served by power, water and waste disposal infrastructure.
+Our vision is of a bioeconomy campus powered by the wind turbines that dot the neighbouring landscape and situated in an area of natural beauty.

 Lisheen’s employees who no longer have work at the closed mine have been found and offered positions at the Vedanta group’s other operations around the world.
-As a multi-national mining group Vedanta requires people with mining and technical skills across its global operations and the Lisheen team has established a new company to provide the group with its mining and technical consultancy needs as mining contracting services.
+As a multi-national mining group VZI needs people with mining and technical skills across its global operations.
+The Lisheen team has established a new company Lisheen Technical and Mining Services (LTMS) to provide the group, and the industry as a whole, with its mining and technical consultancy needs.